numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

   If the sortkind is not understood it may be allowed to return ``NotImplemented``.

 in the future.
-However, for example sorting is likely better solved by the implementation of multiple generalized ufuncs which are called internally.
+However, for example sorting is likely better solved by the implementation of multiple generalized ufuncs, wrapping it into an object similar to the ``CastingImpl``.

 **Limitations:** Using the above ``PyArrayDTypeMeta_Spec`` struct, the structure itself can only be extended clumsily (e.g. by adding a version tag to the ``slots``